Skip to main content

 @AsyncTest

 Marks a test as asynchronous.
+Methods with @AsyncTest are discovered and run automatically, just like @HytaleTest.
 The runner will wait up to timeoutTicks server ticks for the test to complete.
+If specified, timeoutTicks overrides the default timeout for that test.

 import com.frotty27.hrtk.api.annotation.AsyncTest;